Top places to paddle board and kayak near San Antonio

 kayak & boat launch protected from the wind with plenty of parking.

-Downtown San Antonio on the San Antonio River
+Places to paddle on the San Antonio River near downtown

 - King William Paddling Zone: from Nueva south to the blue buoys above S. Alamo.
 Access from Guenther St. (.8 miles)